buffetboy2001/cmake-exploration/README.md

 ## Dependencies
 So, dependency handling in CMake has really bugged me.
 Sometimes I end up with funky sub-directories that I don't really want or libraries that are offically external and never-changing that CMake perpetually re-builds.
 Grrr...it should be simpler.

+I'll use this project to explore CMake's dependency managment behavior.
+It'll look like this:
+        myapp
+         /\
+        /  \
+log4cplus   integrator (vx.y.z)

+First, I'll add log4cplus.
+This represents a static dependency that is not likely to change during development; it's a stable project.
+Second, I'll add a dependency on another simple project I have on GitHub: [integrator](https://github.com/buffetboy2001/integrator).
+With this depenency, I'll try out different approaches to see with I can get CMake to do for me and what I have to do myself.

+Let's Experiment!

 ### log4cplus
 I love loggers, so my first dependency in any new project is probably going to be a logger.
 I'll use [log4cplus](https://sourceforge.net/projects/log4cplus/) in this case.
 I don't want this in my git repo since it's external and slowly changing.
 We can treat it like a low-impact dependency, pick one version and stick to it.
 To avoid forcing it into my git repo, I follow the log4cplus directions to install it into /usr/local/bin and /usr/local/include.
 That goes smoothly on Cygwin.
 The final library is: cyglog4cplus.dll.
 Bleh name, but I can live with it.